magiclane/magiclane-maps-sdk-examples-for-android/OnlineMaps/README.md

 ## Overview

-This example app present the followings:
+This example app demonstrates the following features:
-- Gather the list of available maps.
+- Get the list of available maps from the server.
-- Download first available map.
+- Download the first map in the list.

 ## Build instructions